 1. Waterproof trousers and jacket.
 Must be fully waterproof with taped seams (wind / showerproof not acceptable).
 The jacket must have a hood.
 There is a current trend to ‘go lighter’ but we would prefer you to ‘go safer’ and carry items which can withstand the worst conditions.

 2. Spare base layers, long sleeve top and bottoms.
 These should be sealed in a bag and only used in emergency situations.
+They are additional to any clothing you think you may need on the course and should return to Coniston clean, smelling fresh and not worn.

 3. Hat and gloves.
+Chief / Buff will suffice as a hat.

 8. Head torch and spare batteries or spare head torch.